-Ratification of the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for fiscal 2012 requires the affirmative vote of a majority of the shares of the Company's common stock present in person or represented by proxy at the annual meeting and entitled to vote on the proposal.
+Ratification of the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for fiscal 2015 requires the affirmative vote of a majority of the shares of the Company's common stock present in person or represented by proxy at the annual meeting and entitled to vote on the proposal.

-The Board recommends a vote FOR the ratification of the appointment of Ernst & Young LLP as the Company's independent auditors for fiscal 2012.
+The Board recommends a vote FOR the ratification of the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for fiscal 2015.